It’s likely that anyone with a professional career has taken a drug test either before or during their employment.

 What IS a Substance Abuse Professional?

-Substance abuse professionals, or SAPs, work with the DOT (Department of Transportation) to help employees fix their substance abuse issues before they return to work.
+A Substance abuse professional, or SAP, works with the DOT (Department of Transportation) to help employees fix their substance abuse issues before they return to work.

 While they usually work with those who have failed their work drug tests, substance abuse professionals can be called in for a variety of reasons.
 These include, but are not limited to: